neuroanatomy/nwl-components/README.md

 ## Store

-In the projects, the store is comprised of the modules in `src/store`.
+In the project, the store is comprised of the modules in `src/store`.

 Said modules are [composables](https://vuejs.org/guide/reusability/composables.html) that consist of a main function, usually prefixed with `use`, designed to expose stateful logic to other components.